cinnamonwolfy/pl32lib-ng/docs/pl32-memory/plarray.rst

 buffer overflows/overruns if used properly.

-It consists of a memory pointer to an array, a number containing the size of the array, a boolean which tells the callee function that it is a dynamically allocated array and a pointer to a memory tracker instance in case deallocation is necessary.
+It consists of a memory pointer to an array, a number containing the size of the array, a boolean which tells the callee function that this structure instance is dynamically allocated and a pointer to a memory tracker instance in case deallocation is necessary.

 Due to ``plarray_t`` being directly defined in the header, creating a